Choosing the Right Storage Unit for Your Vehicle

 Climate Control

-As you’ve already learned, certain types of storage will leave your vehicle exposed to the elements.
 Leaving your truck or car outside for an extended period can eventually lead to discoloration, rust, engine problems, and possible wind or hail damage.
+Considering how much control over climate and protection from the weather a storage space has should play a major part in which one you choose.